slakbal/gotowebinar/README.md

 ## Known Issues

-* There are still some issues with the deletion of Registrants from a Webinar.
+* There are still some issues with the deletion of Registrants from a Webinar by registrantKey
+* Retrieving session attendees by registrantKey

 ## Contributions and Bug